lit/todomvc/examples/lit/README.md

 ## TODO

-1.  fix placeholder text styles
+1. Split the CSS per component
-2. Split the CSS per component
+2. Toggle all should be checked when all todos are checked
 3. Remove extraneous HTML tags (like `<form>`), put more styling on hosts
 4. Change CSS classes for simpler selectors
 5. Move current filter state into Todos model